spring-media/PiedPiper/README.md

 To use our Playground, please follow these steps:

-- Open the Xcode project `Carlos.xcodeproj`
+- Open the Xcode project `PiedPiperSample.xcodeproj`
 - Select the `Pied Piper` framework target, and a **64-bit platform** (e.g. `iPhone 6`)
 - Build the target with `⌘+B`
 - Click the Playground file `PiedPiper.playground`